SRA-VJTI/eklavya.github.io/_pages/about.md

 What preparations should I do for the first round

-1. Go through SRA exclusive resources, i.e. ppts from workshops and assignments
+1. Go through <a href='https://linktr.ee/EKLAVYA2k24'>SRA exclusive resources</a>, i.e. ppts from workshops and assignments
 Note: assignments will be prioritized in your selections as well, so do attempt all the incomplete assignments from all workshops

 And that's it!  😤